rsdoiel/rsdoiel.github.io/resume.md

 ## Experience

-Software Engineer, CalTech libraries, Apil 2015 - current
+### Web Developer Associate, CalTech, April 2015

+I work for the CalTech libraries developing web based software solutions.

-Software Engineer, USC, January 1992 - April 2015
+### Software Engineer, USC, January 1992 - April 2015

 I was hired in a staff position at USC initially working for the Student Affairs Division and later for the Center for Scholarly Technology.
 Currently I am Senior Software Engineer for Web Services group in the Technology Enhanced Learning Division of Information Technology Services at the University of Southern California.